Gourab-997/data-analytics-portfolio/README.md

 A growing collection of my data analytics case studies showcasing my ability to turn data into insights.
 # Business Problem 1:
 Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries
-## The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:
+## The dataset provided consists of a list of all the TV shows/movies available on Netflix:
 Show_id: Unique ID for every Movie / Tv Show
 Type: Identifier - A Movie or TV Show
 Title: Title of the Movie / Tv Show